 FIFA LAW 5 The Referee in Football

-Controls the match in cooperation with the other match officials in football
+Controls the competition in cooperation with the other match officials in soccer matches.

 The referee in football allows play to continue when an infringement or offence occurs:

-If the non-offending team will benefit from the advantage.
+If the non-offending team will gain from the advantage played.

 Then penalises the infringement or offence if the anticipated advantage does not ensue at that time or within a few seconds.